Azure/Metro.AI.PowerShell/README.md

 and explain best practices.
 "@

-# Update the agent with the modified properties
+# Update the agent with the modified properties and enable Code Interpreter
-$updatedAgent = $agent | Set-MetroAIAgent
+$updatedAgent = $agent | Set-MetroAIAgent -EnableCodeInterpreter -CodeInterpreterFileIds @()
 Write-Output "Updated agent: $($updatedAgent.name)"

 # You can also override specific properties during the update